bowernite/dotfiles/README.md

 Alfred recommends syncing with Dropbox.
 For now, all Alfred data is stored in this repository at [/Alfred](/Alfred) for simplicity of migrating on a new computer.
 If this becomes infeasible, I can always move this back to Dropbox folder syncing.

+When starting Alfred for the first time, you'll need to point it to the files in this repo.
+To do so, open Alfred's preferences > `Appearance` > `Set preferences folder…` and select `<DOTFILES_REPO_PATH>/Alfred`

 ### Keyboard

 Keyboard remapping is done with the Karabiner-Elements app.